 It’s impossible to describe Istanbul without resorting to clichés.
 The term ‘east-meets-west’ is over-used, as is ‘ancient-meets-modern’, but as hackneyed as these expressions may be, they’re no less true.
 Gracefully straddling the border between Europe and Asia, Istanbul is an eclectic, polyglot cocktail of cultures, fusing together the most vibrant aspects of the languages, cuisines and traditions you find on either side of the Bosphorus.
 Needless to say, the city also boasts a wealth of history, having served as the capital for both the Roman and Ottoman Empires.
 However, it has transitioned into the 21st century with both poise and style.
 Ancient minarets pierce the sky alongside high-rise hotels and office-blocks; the city’s shiny new malls co-exist with Ottoman palaces; traditional hamams sit side-by-side with modern-day coffee shops.
 Istanbul is a city of contrasts.
-And, on my recent trip to Turkey, I fell instantly in love with it.
+And, on my recent Turkey trip, I fell instantly in love with it.

 Price-wise, Istanbul certainly isn’t the most expensive destination in the world, but I was travelling on a student’s budget (AKA ‘whatever’s left in my overdraft’), so I had to be careful.
-However, trawling through guidebooks and useful travel websites, like mydestination.com, I picked up a few budget travel tips and discovered that Istanbul certainly won’t break the bank so long as you know where to shop for the best deals.
+However, trawling through guidebooks and useful travel websites, I picked up a few budget travel tips and discovered that Istanbul certainly won’t break the bank so long as you know where to shop for the best deals.

 My quest to find cheap but central accommodation led me to the Antique Hostel, in Sultanahmet.
-Quiet, clean, and cosy, this may not be the best place to stay if you’re hoping for all-night parties, but there is a bar, a roof-top terrace overlooking the Bosphorus, and a complimentary breakfast: for $46 a night in a private double, you can’t go wrong.
+Quiet, clean, and cozy, this may not be the best place to stay if you’re hoping for all-night parties, but there is a bar, a roof-top terrace overlooking the Bosphorus, and a complimentary breakfast: for $46 a night in a private double, you can’t go wrong.
 And it really is the perfect base for exploring Istanbul’s famous landmarks.
 The hard part now, though, was deciding where to go.

 Usually I just wander the streets of a city, hoping – and usually succeeding – to serendipitously stumble across places of interest.
 But I had limited time in Istanbul before moving on to explore the rest of Turkey, and I wanted to make the most of my stay there.
 So, joining the ranks of my fellow tourists, I did what any self-respecting Istanbul sight-seer would do: I headed into the heart of Sultanahmet.
 Here I found the world-famous sites of Hagia Sophia, the Blue Mosque and Topkapi Palace.